Path to Scale Award

 Stage 1: Call for nominations and selection of high-potential ideas

-The SME Program will launch a call for nominations to identify potential candidates for replications.
-We are looking for solutions that demonstrate innovativeness, cost-effectiveness, rigorous evidence of impact, and a potential to be sustainably scaled up.
+The SME Program launched a call for nominations in December 2018 to identify potential candidates for replications.
+We sought solutions that demonstrated innovativeness, cost-effectiveness, rigorous evidence of impact, and a potential to be sustainably scaled up.

-In order to be nominated, ideas should meet the following criteria:
+In order to be nominated, ideas needed to meet the following criteria:

 - Evidence of impact: Have rigorous evidence showing impact on key outcomes of interest (RCTs will be a preferred methodology).
 Impact evaluations must have already been conducted by the time of nomination, with results finalized and a working paper available.

 - Cost-effectiveness.
-We are looking for solutions that have proven to (or could potentially) be better, faster, or cheaper than its alternatives, delivering high impact at low cost.
+Solutions that have proven to (or could potentially) be better, faster, or cheaper than its alternatives, delivering high impact at low cost.

 - Replicability/Scalability: Has the potential to be replicated in different contexts and eventually scaled up to reach thousands of SMEs in the developing world.